 Software 3-8 years

 OEM and dealer relationships 10 years

 Service customer relationships 5-7 years

-Other intangible assets 4-12 years
+Other intangible assets 4-10 years

-See Note 5, "Intangible Assets," for further details.
+See Note 6, "Intangible Assets," for further details.

 Long-Lived Assets-We review our long-lived assets to determine potential impairment whenever events indicate that the carrying amount of such assets may not be recoverable.
 We do this by comparing the carrying value of the long-lived assets with the estimated future undiscounted cash flows expected to result from the use of the assets, including cash flows from disposition.
 If we determine an impairment exists, the asset is written down to estimated fair value.
-There were no impairments of long-lived assets in 2017, 2016 and 2015.
+There were no impairments of long-lived assets in 2018, 2017 and 2016.

 Arrangements with Commercial Airlines-Pursuant to contractual agreements with our airline partners, we place our equipment on commercial aircraft operated by the airlines for the purpose of delivering our service to passengers on the aircraft.
 There are currently two types of commercial airline arrangements: turnkey and airline-directed.
+See "Revenue Recognition," below for additional information on the airline-directed model.

 Under the turnkey model, we account for equipment transactions as operating leases of space for our equipment on the aircraft.
 We may be responsible for the costs of installing and/or deinstalling the equipment.
-The majority of the equipment transactions involve the transfer of legal title but do not meet sales recognition for accounting purposes because the risks and rewards of ownership are not fully transferred due to our continuing involvement with the equipment, the length of the term of our agreements with the airlines, and restrictions in the agreements regarding the airlines' use of the equipment.
-The equipment under the turnkey model is recorded as airborne equipment on our consolidated balance sheets, as noted in Note 4, "Composition of Certain Balance Sheet Accounts."
-Any upfront equipment payments are accounted for as lease incentives and recorded as deferred airborne lease incentives on our consolidated balance sheets and are recognized as a reduction of the cost of service revenue on a straight-line basis over the term of the agreement with the airline.
-Under the turnkey model, we refer to the airline as a "partner".
+Under the turnkey model, the equipment transactions involve the transfer of legal title but do not meet sales recognition for accounting purposes because the risks and rewards of ownership are not fully transferred due to our continuing involvement with the equipment, the length of the term of our agreements with the airlines, and restrictions in the agreements regarding the airlines' use of the equipment.
+Under the this model, we refer to the airline as a "partner."

+Under the turnkey model, the assets are recorded as airborne equipment on our consolidated balance sheets, as noted in Note 5, "Composition of Certain Balance Sheet Accounts."
+Any upfront equipment payments are accounted for as lease incentives and recorded as deferred airborne lease incentives on our consolidated balance sheets and are recognized as a reduction of the cost of service revenue on the straight-line basis over the term of the agreement with the airline.